Brake Drum Removal, Inspection,

 The Other Hand of the Coin...An Inadequately Tightened Drumnut: This is also bad...to say nothing of the Cumulative Cyclic Stress happening at the joint!

-Drum Removal discussion with some good info, but also some not so good info, and after reading this article, the reader should know which is which! http://barnfinds.com/122-project-update-brake-job-halted/
+Drum Removal discussion with some good info, but also some not so good info, and after reading the above notes, the reader should know which is which! http://barnfinds.com/122-project-update-brake-job-halted/

 The power of Hydraulics...